doddsy/githook/README.md

 Further customisation *is* possible - see below for optional parameters.

 ### Option C) Self-hosted
-As a prerequisite, you **must** have a public-facing server that can be accessed on either port(s) 80, 443 (standard HTTP(S) ports) or the port you set in your [config.py](https://github.com/doddsy/githook/blob/master/configexample.py).
+As a prerequisite, you **must** have a public-facing server that can be accessed on either port(s) 80, 443 (standard HTTP(S) ports) or the port you set in either your [config.py](https://github.com/doddsy/githook/blob/master/configexample.py), your `PORT` environment variable, or using the `--port` flag when running the program.
 This application can be reverse proxy'd through your server application of choice.
 I recommend Caddy, however I'm sure this works with nginx and Apache too, although I can't help with setting up either of those.

-Clone the repo and rename/move `configeexample.py` to `config.py`.
-Feel free to hide branches by setting SHOW_BRANCHES to 'FALSE', or feel free to change the port here.
-If you have nothing running on port 5000 and you don't mind branches being shown in commit embeds, feel free to leave these as their default values.

-After that, run `pip install Flask requests`, wait for these packages to install, and then `python app.py`.
+Clone the repo, then run `pip install Flask requests`, wait for these packages to install, and then `python app.py`.
+Specify a port using `--port` - i.e `--port 5050`.
 Do note that you may have to run a different set of commands depending on your setup.
-This project also only supports Python 3, so you may need to `python3 app.py` instead.
+This project also only supports Python 3.6, so you may need to `python3 app.py` instead.

 To set it up in GitLab, follow the content of Option B, making sure to replace my URL with whatever your URL is, wherever necessary.